visioncrunch/DSA/complete_notes.md

     b>>1
  return ans

-146. # bubble sort
-swap the adjacents if needed, till we get the largest element to the right in every iteration
+146. # bubble sort - bubble up  the largest element by swapping swap the adjacents if needed, till we get the largest element to the right in every iteration

-for i < n-1 // coz the remaining element is sorted anyways so omit the last iteration for j < n - i - 1  //j is the number of swaps for each iteration of i if arr j > arr j+1 then swap both (for ascending sort) if arr j < arr j+1 then swap both (for descending sort)
+for i < n-1 // coz the very first element is sorted anyways so omit the last iteration for j=i j < n - i - 1  //j is the number of swaps for each iteration of i if arr j > arr j+1 then swap both (for ascending sort) if arr j < arr j+1 then swap both (for descending sort)

 O(n^2)
 omega(N)

-147. # insertion sort
+147. # insertion sort - shifting of large sorted values to create vacancy for the unsorted small value

-run i from 1 to n-1
-set key = v[i]
-run j from i-1 to j>=0

-for i in 1 to n-1
+insert an element in the unsorted array to its correct position in the sorted array by shifting all the elements greater than it in the sorted array by one position and placing it in the vacant space formed

+void insertionsort(int arr[], int size)
+{
+   for (int i = 1; i < size; i++)
-    set j = i-1
+    {   int j = i - 1;
-    set key = v[i]
-    while j>=0 and v[j] > v[key]
+        while (arr[j] > arr[j+1] && j >=0)
-        set v[j+1]=v[j]  //shifting the greater value to right j--  //concept of using out of range loop for program logic v[j+1]=key //shifting the key to left

-why make key when we can directly use i
-    the value at ith index will change with iterations that's why assigning its value to a key is important
+        {
+            swap(arr[j],arr[j+1]);
+            j--;
+        }
+    }
+}

-148. # selection sort
+148. # selection sort - select the smallest element in unsorted array and swap it with ending element of sorted array

-principle
 from i 0 to n-1
-find smallest number bw number[i] and numbers[n-1] swap smallest number with numbers[i] theta of n^2
+find smallest number bw number[i+1] and numbers[n-1] swap smallest number with numbers[i] theta of n^2